 “Be quiet.
 I’m not done reading yet,” Julie interrupted.

 “I’m going to the bathroom.
-I’ll be back,” Jason said as he got up, walked to the door, opened it, and stepped into the long, poorly lit hall.
+I’ll be back,” Joseph said as he got up, walked to the door, opened it, and stepped into the long, poorly lit hall.
 He had to know if it was the same homestead in the book so he decided to take a hike up to the third floor.

 He made his way up quietly, not wanting Mrs. Applewhite to hear.
 She would scold him for snooping around.
 After making his way down the long corridor, passing by rooms occupied by other guests, he found the stairwell at the end.

 When he made it to the third floor, there was a sign on the wall in the stairwell next to the door of the hall that read employees only.
 This was the floor where extra bed spreads, sheets, and storage was.
-Disobeying the sign, Jason opened the door and stepped through.
+Disobeying the sign, Joseph opened the door and stepped through.

 “We’re finished,” Anne said.
 David yawned and Tammy had fallen asleep on the floor “Looks like its late,” Mrs. Applewhite said.
 “We’ll go over what we’ve read tomorrow after we get back from the museum.
 Girls, it’s time to go to your room.”
 Julie shoved Tammy to wake her up.